I am a man of my word. I read what I sign before I sign it. I assume responsibility for my actions.

 Dear Ms. Disgruntled:

 I asked you where you wanted all email correspondence sent, including your Evaluations/Progress reports.
 You provided me with your mother's email address.
 That is why she received emails from us.

 You enrolled in the Defensive Driving Course because you said you wanted to learn to be a good driver.
 If you only wanted to learn enough to pass the State exam at a minimum skill level, you should have enrolled in the Pass the State Exam ONLY, Course; which was offered to you and suggested by me.
 You declined it stating you wanted to be enrolled in the Defensive Driving Course and signed the necessary paperwork for your enrollment in the Defensive Driving Course.

 Why did you sign the contract if you did not like it or agree with it?
 The Contract states that I am open to considering changing anything except my prices, if asked to do so.
 Why didn't you talk to me about things in the Contract you wanted to change?

 My Son came away from the lesson believing he drove well until his evaluation was received.

 Do you provide instruction to student-drivers in real-time (during the lesson) or is the method of providing an email evaluation after the lesson the method we should expect to continue?

-Your Son did do well for a new driver.
-However, doing well for a new driver does not mean he has nothing else to learn.
+Your Son did do well for a new driver because he was able to accomplish the tasks of learning where the accelerator and brake are and how to use them properly in mild traffic conditions.
+However, doing well for a new driver on the first lesson does not mean he has nothing else to learn.

 REAL EMAIL #8 - My Response Only.